Arterial blood sampling

 Key Challenges Include:

-• Deeper artery location: Arteries are deeper under the skin, requiring more skill to locate without visual aids.
+- Deeper artery location: Arteries lie deeper under the skin, requiring more skill to locate without visual aids.

 Specialized Training at the School of Maritime Medics

-Most sailors are not trained in arterial blood sampling due to its complexity.
+Most sailors do not receive training in arterial blood sampling due to its complexity.
 However, at the School of Maritime Medics, we bridge this gap by offering comprehensive training.
 Our program prepares medics to perform this essential procedure under challenging maritime conditions.

 Our Training Focuses on:

-• Pulse Palpation: Trainees are taught to feel for the arterial pulse, which helps them locate the artery accurately before needle insertion.
+- Pulse Palpation: Trainees learn to feel for the arterial pulse, which helps them accurately locate the artery before needle insertion.

-• Needle Insertion Techniques: Using artificial models simulating pulses, participants practice and refine the skill of targeting the artery’s lumen with precision.
+- Needle Insertion Techniques: Using artificial models that simulate pulses, participants practice and refine the skill of targeting the artery’s lumen with precision.

-Because training takes place on both artificial and fresh models, medics experience a range of challenges in a controlled environment.
+Because training takes place on both artificial and fresh models, medics encounter a range of challenges in a controlled environment.
 This hands-on practice builds confidence and ensures they can perform the procedure safely in real-life situations.
+Moreover, continuous feedback during training helps participants improve their techniques and overcome any difficulties they face.

 Conclusion: A Vital Skill for Maritime Medics